 What is inheritance tax?

-We provide a short guide on how Inheritance tax (IHT) is charged on gifts and other transfers of cash or assets that you make, in your lifetime, or on your death.
+Below is a short guide on how Inheritance tax (IHT) is charged on gifts and other transfers of cash or assets that you make, in your lifetime, or on your death.
 Assets are things you own such as your house, shares or other possessions.
 There are some gifts and transfers that are free from IHT and we will also look at them here.
 We only cover the position for individuals who are domiciled in the UK.